suxess-it/kubriX/backstage-resources/adr/0001-gitops-onboarding-teams.md

 I want a mechanism where I can onboard new teams and applications to a cluster with all required policies and standards so that stability/security of the platform is still guaranteed and no negative effects to other teams and applications arise.

-As a
-***dev-team***
-I want to onboard and maintain my app as a self-service without high friction and wait times.
-Still, I want to apply all platform-requirements and restriction with as much automation as possible.

 Normally onboarding teams and apps includes creating:
   - argocd app-project with restrictions (source-Repos, destinations, clusterResourceWhitelist, namespaceResourceBlacklist, ...) and roles if needed